 Hinging

-- Builds posterior chain strength essential for lifting and jumping.
+- Strengthens the posterior chain — essential for lifting, jumping, and bending safely.

-- Protects the spine by promoting proper mechanics in bending movements.
+- Protects the spine by reinforcing proper mechanics in daily movements.

 Squatting

-- Develops lower body strength and stability for movements like sitting, standing, or getting up off the floor.
+- Builds lower-body strength and stability for sitting, standing, or getting up from the floor.

-- Supports hip, knee, and ankle joint health through healthy range of motion.
+- Promotes hip, knee, and ankle health through full, natural range of motion.

-- Boosts core stability and overall functional strength.
+- Improves core stability and overall functional strength.

 Pulling

-- Strengthens back, shoulders, and arms for tasks like lifting, carrying, or climbing.
+- Strengthens the back, shoulders, and arms for lifting, carrying, or climbing.

-- Improves posture by countering forward shoulder rounding.
+- Improves posture by balancing out forward-leaning habits.

 Pushing

-- Builds chest, shoulder, and tricep strength for actions like carrying, and placing things up high.
+- Builds chest, shoulder, and triceps strength for carrying, pressing, and reaching overhead.

-- Enhances coordination between core and upper body muscles.
+- Develops the connection between your core and upper body for smoother, stronger movement.